GooberCraft/StormtrooperX/README.md

 This repository includes GitHub Actions workflows:

 - **Build Workflow** (`.github/workflows/build.yml`): Automatically builds the plugin on every push to master/develop and pull requests.
-Tests against Java 8, 17, and 21 to ensure compatibility.
+Tests against Java 8, 11, 17, and 21 to ensure compatibility.
+Includes automated testing with JUnit and code coverage reporting.
 Artifacts are available in the Actions tab.
 - **Release Workflow** (`.github/workflows/release.yml`): Automatically builds and attaches the JAR file to GitHub releases when you create a new release.

 ## Compatibility

 - **Minecraft Version**: 1.13 - 1.21.x (and future versions)
 - **Server Software**: Spigot, Paper, Purpur, or any Spigot-based server
-- **Java Version**: 8+ (tested on Java 8, 17, and 21)
+- **Java Version**: 8+ (tested on Java 8, 11, 17, and 21)

 **Version Notes**:
 - Minecraft 1.13-1.16.5: Java 8+